 Long wait times at IHS facilities have been widely acknowledged as a serious problem facing Native Americans: for example, Senator Tom Daschle referenced long wait times in his Floor Statement on Indian Health Amendment to the FY 2004 Budget Resolution.
-IHS hospital administrators also admit that poorly designed configurations and a lack of space cause long delays in receiving services.
-At hearings held by the Cheyenne River Sioux Tribal Council, many Native Americans came forward complaining that they are often required to wait long periods before being seen by their providers.
+270 IHS hospital administrators also admit that poorly designed configurations and a lack of space cause long delays in receiving services.
+271 At hearings held by the Cheyenne River Sioux Tribal Council, many Native Americans came forward complaining that they are often required to wait long periods before being seen by their providers.
 According to one speaker, Native American patients typically "wait to see the doctor first.
 They wait to get their vitals taken.
 Then they wait to see the doctor.
 Then they wait to get the prescriptions."
-The same speaker, a Native American woman, said she must rely on the IHS Community Health Representative program to transport her to the clinic, and said she would have to get to the clinic in the morning even though her appointment just to get medication.
-Another Native American explained that because the IHS facilities are "behind times," patients have to wait to see their providers.
+272 The same speaker, a Native American woman, said she must rely on the IHS Community Health Representative program to transport her to the clinic, and said she would have to get to the clinic in the morning even though her appointment was in the afternoon.
+Once at the clinic, she would wait up to three hours after her appointment just to get medication.
+273 Another Native American explained that because the IHS facilities are "behind times," patients have to wait to see their providers.
+274